 Select device platform and press Next.
 The platform selection determines which device platform the configuration profiles is intended to be used for.
 Choose iOS.

 3. Select the configuration profile type and press Next.
-The type selection determines what you want to configure.
+The type of selection determines what you want to configure.
 Choose Kiosk mode (Supervised).

 4. Configure the Kiosk mode settings and press Next